mstephen19/threadz/README.md

 });
 ```

-> It is recommended to use this function
+> It is recommended to use this function above your declarations export.

 Use this feature cautiously.
 Setting it too high could lead to issues.